 - In a medium-sized pot, on medium-high heat, make the stock by cooking the chicken with water, vinegar, minced garlic, salt and black pepper.
 Lower the heat to medium, cover the pot and let the chicken cook for 30 minutes or till cooked through.

-- Meanwhile, cream the corn if making cream-style corn at home.
+- Meanwhile, if making cream-style corn at home.
 Add 1 cup canned whole-kernel corn to the jug of an immersion blender.
-Add a cup of water and blend till smooth and creamy.
+Add the water from the can or 1 cup plain water and blend till smooth and creamy.
 Set it aside to add to the soup later.
+Beat an egg and set that aside as well.
+Make the arrowroot slurry by whisking the arrowroot starch with water, and set that aside as well.

 For the Soup

-- In another medium-sized pot add the oil and once shimmering, add the chopped chicken.
-Saute it for a minute and then add the creamed corn mixture.
-Let it come to a boil and then strain the prepared stock into the the pot.
-In a small bowl prepare the arrowroot slurry by adding water to the arrowroot powder.
-Stir and set it aside.
-Lower the heat to medium-low, add the coconut aminos, and arrowroot slurry, and let the soup thicken.
-I like to add 2 tablespoons of the leftover corn to give the soup some texture but this is an optional step.
-Give the soup a taste test and adjust the seasonings if needed.
-Shut off the heat and add a whisked egg to the pot.
-Leave it undisturbed for about 20 seconds and then, with a fork, gently stir the soup to get thick egg ribbons.
-Garnish with green onions, chili sauce, and or vinegar, and enjoy!
+- In another medium-sized pot, add the oil and once shimmering, add the chopped chicken.
+Saute for a minute and add the creamed corn mixture.
+Let it come to a boil and then strain the prepared stock into the pot.
+Lower the heat to medium-low, add the coconut aminos and arrowroot slurry, and let the soup thicken.
+This should take a minute.
+Once thick, shut off the heat.
+Taste test and adjust the seasonings as needed.